 Editing certain symbol properties on a feature-by-feature basis causes annotation to lose its reference to its associated text symbol in the collection.
 When this happens, the annotation feature stores all its symbol properties.
 This increases the storage requirement and reduces display and query performance for the annotation.

-The properties you are able to edit on a feature-by-feature basis while continuing to maintain reference to a text symbol in the collection are the following:
+The properties you can edit on a feature-by-feature basis while continuing to maintain reference to a text symbol in the collection are the following:

 - Horizontal and vertical alignment

 - Flip angle

 - Font name, font style, size, color, character spacing, character width, and background symbol

 - Word spacing